 Household Hazardous Waste

 Your Solid Waste District sponsors two FREE events annually (on the second Saturday in May and in September) for the collection and safe disposal of HHW.
 Residents and businesses from all member towns may participate.
 Businesses will be charged a fee and must pre-register.
 No pre-registration required for residents.
-Call 674-9235 for more info.
+Call 674-9235 or visit the Solid Waste Districts Website for more info.

 What to bring: Most substances with labels that say: Caustic, Toxic, Corrosive, Poison, Flammable, Warning